-This traveling from place to place to begin Methodist societies was adapted for the Methodist congregations many of these early societies would become after the establishment of the Methodist Episcopal Church in 1784.
-It thus became the basis of the itinerant system The United Methodist Church uses today.
+These riders traveled from place to place to begin Methodist societies.
+Eventually, especially after the establishment of the Methodist Episcopal Church in 1784, most of these societies became congregations.
+This practice continued and became the basis for the itinerant system The United Methodist Church uses today.

 United Methodist pastors are sent, not called or hired.
 "Itinerancy" refers specifically to the commitment by pastors to go and serve wherever their bishops send them.
 "Appointment" is the action taken by bishops.
 These are different, yet related.

 Clergy in The United Methodist Church commit to serve where their bishop appoints them.
 Appointments are typically for one year at a time, though the bishop may move any itinerant pastor at any time.
 The goal of the appointment process is to match as much as possible the gifts and graces of the particular pastor or deacon with the ministry needs of a particular congregation or ministry setting.
 In this "serial leadership" of consecutive pastors and deacons — no two are alike — over time, the combination of skills blends to form a broad base of developed ministries.

 While bishops make appointments, they incorporate a consultative process outlined in The Book of Discipline that includes district superintendents, clergy and pastor/staff parish relations committees.
 The needs and desires of clergy are considered, but the mission of the church comes first.